CanIPhish/spf-bypass/README.md

 Utilising a security deficiency known as SPF-bypass, threat actors can deliver emails which provide no indication of malicious intent and can fool the most experienced Security professionals.

 Please see https://dmarc.org/wiki/FAQ for a detailed overview of email authentication protocols (i.e. SPF, DKIM and DMARC).
-Please see https://blog.trendmicro.com/trendlabs-security-intelligence/how-cybercriminals-dodge-email-authentication/ for a detailed overview of how professionnal spammers bypass SPF where DMARC hasn't been setup in a hardened configuration.
+Please see below for a detailed overview of how professionnal spammers bypass SPF where DMARC hasn't been setup in a hardened configuration.

 Prerequisites to successfully deliver spoofed mail (utilising SPF-bypass techniques):
 1. A domain you control (approx. cost $12-15 AUD/yr - see https://au.godaddy.com/)